nighthawkcoders/kasmv2-frontend/test_users.md

         });
     }

-    // Function to display the data on the page function displayData(data) {
+    // Function to display the data on the page, focusing on ID, Name, and UID columns function displayData(data) {
         const container = document.getElementById('csv-root');
         container.innerHTML = ''; // Clear loading message or previous data